Illumina/hap.py/doc/spec.md

 Outputs:

 *  a JSON file of stratified counts
+*  a tab-separated table with all ROC values
 *  a VCF file with annotated regions

 ### Make ROC tables: `roc`